The Best Gifts for One-Year-Olds

 Personalized nursery rhyme book

 All of the experts we spoke to agree that reading to baby is one of the best forms of play at this age.
 “Reading to your child daily promotes language development,” says Christina Low Kapalu, PhD, a clinical child psychologist at Children’s Mercy Kansas City in Missouri.
 And reciting nursery rhymes is a great way to bond with your little one.
 The sing-song stories will soothe and delight little ones at bedtime, all while laying the foundation for strong literacy skills.
-We love this personalized pick from Wonderbly, which features your child as the hero in 30 classic songs and stories.
+This personalized pick from Wonderbly, features your child as the hero in 30 classic songs and stories.
+As an aunt of two, I’ve bought my nieces several books by Wonderbly over the years, and I’m always amazed by the quality and personalization options.

 Age range: 0 to 3 years | Batteries required: No | Assembly required: No